zaibazhar/advanceSCSS/SCSS.md

   color: black;
 }
 ```
 Finally, selector extension allows for integrations into 3rd party CSS libraries, that need not be specifically designed for extension, or even be written in SCSS.
-[Twitter Bootstrap](http://twitter.github.io/bootstrap/), for example, includes nice styling for buttons, but doesn't apply it to `<button>` elements by default.
+[Twitter Bootstrap](http://twitter.github.io/bootstrap/), for example, includes nice styling for buttons with `.btn`, but doesn't apply it to `<button>` elements by default.
 In our quest to reduce unnecessary CSS classes, we can fix this simply with:
 ```scss
 @import "bootstrap.scss"; // just a renamed .css file, so that @import works